 - Systems and policy (Theme C)

-Our systems and policy projects consider the social, technological and economic issues surrounding CCS’s role within the UK’s energy system and how it contributes to achieving our climate goals in the Paris agreement.
-The Theme will deliver integrating systems modelling, social science research and policy-oriented outputs working closely across all relevant themes and work packages.
+Our systems and policy projects considered the social, technological and economic issues surrounding CCS’s role within the UK’s energy system and how it contributes to achieving our climate goals in the Paris agreement.
+The theme delivered integrating systems modelling, social science research and policy-oriented outputs working closely across all relevant themes and work packages.

 Jump to each area by clicking on the links above, or scroll down to explore and click on each tile to find out more about individual research projects in each area.